nus-cs2103-AY2021S2/tp/docs/UserGuide.md

     * **`clear`** : Deletes all of your clients.

-    * **`exit`** : Exits your Link.me.
+    * **`exit`** : Exits Link.me.

-1. Refer to the [Features](#features) below for details of each command.
+1. Refer to the [Features](#features) section below for details of each command.

 --------------------------------------------------------------------------------------------------------------------
 ## Overview of Features
 The features of Link.me mainly revolve around adding and editing clients as Link.me is first and foremost a client managing app.

-Features of Link.me including adding, editing and deleting clients, as well as methods to quickly find clients through finding and filtering.
+Features of Link.me include adding, editing, deleting, searching for and filtering clients.
 Link.me also supports peripheral features such as meeting scheduling, client remarking and notifying the user to important upcoming events.

-See [Features](#features) below for details on how to use each command.
+Details on how to use each command are explained in the [Features](#features) section below.

 ### View help